Create the title sequence for filmmaker Gary Hustwit’s Rams, a 2018 documentary portrait of one of the world’s most influential designers.

 In the 1970’s, Rams became increasingly concerned by the state of the world, describing it as “an impenetrable confusion of forms, colors, and noises.”

 In response, he wrote the “Ten Principles for Good Design” — a list of rules many designers still live by today.
-Part of our assignment was to visualize and animate an interstitial segment in the film voiced by the designer himself, describing each rule and its meaning.
+Part of our assignment was to visualize and animate an interstitial segment voiced by the designer himself, describing each rule and its meaning.

 The animated segment features some of Rams’ most iconic designs throughout history, as well as some lesser-known, rare products Hustwit’s team found and shot at the Vitsoe store in New York City.
 Repeated frames and parallax motion creatively guide viewers rule-by-rule through the sequence, all of which maintain the same “less is more” design philosophy established in the main titles.